How to remove condensation inside a car

 • Coolant leaks.

-You’ll likely experience condensation inside your car at some point when you drive, but there are a few simple steps you can take to help keep moisture out of your vehicle.
+To prevent condensation inside your car, there are a few simple steps you can take to help keep moisture at bay.

 Don’t leave wet items in your car